havenvanheusen/ComfyUI-Linux-Install/README.md

 # ComfyUI-linux-Install
 A simple script to make installing ComfyUI on Linux easier.
 This fork is intended solely as an installation script.
 It will create a new script (start.sh) in the chosen directory to update and launch ComfyUI once you've installed it.

 **Note that this script uses relative paths.
-I had no reason to change that so I left it as is, but just a heads up in case your system configuration is unhappy with that.**
+I had no reason to change that so I left it as is, but just a heads up if you're running the script from another working directory.**

 Step 1) download the **comfy-webui.sh** file to your home directory.